ifBars/S1API/S1API/docs/phone-calls.md

 S1API.PhoneCalls.CallManager.QueueCall(call);
 ```

-S1API queues calls safely and feeds them to the game's queue when it's free.
-You can clear pending calls with `CallManager.ClearPendingQueue()`.
+S1API queues calls safely and feeds them to the game when it's free.
+S1API also patches the game's call system to route calls through S1API's queue.

+Utilities:

+- `CallManager.PendingCount`: how many calls are queued in S1API (not the game's active call)
+- `CallManager.ClearPendingQueue()`: clear all pending S1API calls (does not affect current in-game call)

 ## From an NPC